JetBrains/sbt-structure/README.md

 - Create necessary tasks by applying extractor's jar to your project
 - Run `dump-structure` task in `Global` scope

-Here is an example of how to run extractor from SBT REPL:
+Here is an example of how to run extractor from sbt REPL:

 ```scala
 set SettingKey[Option[File]]("sbtStructureOutputFile") in Global := Some(file("structure.xml"))